2023-VMware-Hackathon-HomeTeam/One-stop-shop-to-accelerate-learning-VMware-AI-ML/README.md

 VMware has its own page in HuggingFace webpage with models and training sets that will offer you "Domain adapting language models to VMware-specific use cases" - you can find it here:

 https://huggingface.co/VMware

+## I keep hearing about MidJourney, Runway, ...

+[MidJourney](https://www.midjourney.com/) is known for generating images using AI.
+From [Wikipedia](https://en.wikipedia.org/wiki/Midjourney): "Midjourney is a generative artificial intelligence program and service created and hosted by San Francisco-based independent research lab Midjourney, Inc. Midjourney generates images from natural language descriptions, called "prompts", similar to OpenAI's DALL-E and Stable Diffusion."

+[Runway Gen2](https://research.runwayml.com/gen2) is "A multimodal AI system that can generate novel videos with text, images or video clips." .
+Combined with MidJourney, using it's Image 2 Video capabilities, you can generate movies completely in these tools such as https://twitter.com/acstle/status/1684033395205230592?s=20

 ## What does your lab need to run AI/ML and Large Language Models (LLMs)?